Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-Let us come back to Shor's code and imagine that the nine qubits are laid out in a $3 \times 3$ square array as in Fig.~\ref{fig:BS}.
-It looks relatively simple to measure the parity $Z$-checks locally, while the weight-6 $X$-checks would require a larger circuit.
+Let us come back to Shor's code and imagine that the nine qubits are laid out in a $3 \times 3$ square array as in Fig.~\ref{fig:BS1}.
+It looks relatively simple to measure the parity $Z$-checks locally, while the weight-6 $X$-checks would require a larger circuit using 6 CNOT gates between ancilla and data qubits.
 But why should there be such asymmetry between the $X$- and $Z$-checks?
-Imagine that instead of measuring ${\bf X}_{=,1} \equiv X_1 X_2 X_3 X_4 X_5 X_6$, we measure (in parallel or sequentially) the eigenvalues of $X_1 X_4$, $X_2 X_5$ and $X_3 X_6$ and take the product of these eigenvalues to obtain the eigenvalue of ${\bf X}_{=,1}$.
-The important property of these weight-2 operators is that all individually commute with the logical operators $\overline{X}$ and $\overline{Z}$ of the Shor code, hence measuring them does not change the expectation values of $\overline{X}$ and $\overline{Z}$.
+Imagine that instead of measuring the `double row' stabilizer operator ${\bf X}_{=,1} \equiv X_1 X_2 X_3 X_4 X_5 X_6$, we measure (in parallel or sequentially) the eigenvalues of $X_1 X_4$, $X_2 X_5$ and $X_3 X_6$ and take the product of these eigenvalues to obtain the eigenvalue of ${\bf X}_{=,1}$.
+The important property of these weight-2 operators is that they all individually commute with the logical operators $\overline{X}$ and $\overline{Z}$ of the Shor code, hence measuring them does not change the expectation values of $\overline{X}$ and $\overline{Z}$.
 These weight-2 $X$-checks do not commute with the weight-2 $Z$-checks however.
 If we first measure all the weight-2 $X$-checks and then measure the $Z$-checks, then with the second step the eigenvalues of individual $X$-checks are randomized but correlated.
 Namely, their product $X_1 X_2 X_3 X_4 X_5 X_6$ remains fixed as $X_1 X_2 X_3 X_4 X_5 X_6$ commutes with the weight-2 $Z$-checks.
-By symmetry the weight-2 $X$-checks commute with ${\bf Z}_{||,1}=Z_1 Z_2 Z_4 Z_5 Z_7 Z_8$ and ${\bf Z}_{||,2}=Z_2 Z_3 Z_5 Z_6 Z_8 Z_9$.
+By symmetry, the weight-2 $X$-checks commute with the double column operators ${\bf Z}_{||,1}=Z_1 Z_2 Z_4 Z_5 Z_7 Z_8$ and ${\bf Z}_{||,2}=Z_2 Z_3 Z_5 Z_6 Z_8 Z_9$.
 Viewing the Shor code this way we can imagine doing error correction and decoding using the stable commuting parity checks ${\bf X}_{=,1}, {\bf X}_{=,2},{\bf Z}_{||,1},{\bf Z}_{||,2}$ while we deduce their eigenvalues from measuring 12 weight-2 parity checks.

-Shor's code in this form is the smallest member in the family of Bacon-Shor codes $[[n^2,1,n]]$ whose qubits can be laid out in a $n \times n$ array as in Fig. \ref{fig:BS}, see Section \ref{sec:BS}.
+Shor's code in this form is the smallest member in the family of Bacon-Shor codes $[[n^2,1,n]]$ \cite{bacon:mem, AC:bs} whose qubits can be laid out in a $n \times n$ array as in Fig. \ref{fig:BS}, see Section \ref{sec:BS}.
 The Bacon-Shor code family in which non-commuting (low-weight) parity checks are measured in order to deduce the eigenvalues of commuting parity checks is an example of a (stabilizer) subsystem code.

-\subsubsection{Stabilizer (Subsystem) Codes\footnote{Readers less interested in this general framework can skip this section without major inconveniences.}}
+\subsection{Formalism of Stabilizer Codes\footnote{Readers less interested in this general framework can skip the next two sections without major inconvenience.}}